 Removed "/etc/systemd/system/multi-user.target.wants/apache2.service".

-The --now option stops the service immediately.
+The --now option stops the running service immediately after removing the boot-time symlink.

 $ sudo systemctl enable --now apache2